elpritchos/omadora/README.md

 It provides a more stable release cycle with tested and curated packages.

 Omadora purposely does not include all the apps and features included with Omarchy.
-It is intended to be a minimal install that matches the base functionality to allow users to build from.
+It is intended to be a minimal install that provides core desktop functionality to allow users to build from.
-However, as the implementation closely matches Omarchy, adding features from Omarchy should be simple.
+However, as the implementation closely matches Omarchy, adding extra features is simple if you wish to do so.

 Read more about Omarchy itself at [omarchy.org](https://omarchy.org).